-Semester course, one, two or three hours.
 MATH 465.
 CLASSICAL ANALYSIS.
 This course is an introduction to real analysis and includes a rigorous treatment of the structure of the real number system; sequences; limits; continuity; uniform continuity; open and closed sets; compact sets; differentiation; the Riemann integral; and possibly topics from infinite series; sequences and series of functions; pointwise and uniform convergence; and possibly generalizations to n-dimensional or metric spaces.
 Prerequisites: Mathematics 210 or 213, and Mathematics 261.
-Semester course, three hours.

 MATH 466.
 INTERMEDIATE ANALYSIS.
 A continuation of the study of real analysis through rigorous treatment of material in several of the following areas: metric spaces and continuity; multivariable calculus; convergence and completeness; measure theory; and functional analysis.
 Prerequisites: Mathematics 222 and 465.
-Alternate years, spring semester only, three hours.